𝐖𝐡𝐲 𝐐𝐮𝐫𝐚𝐧 𝐮𝐬𝐞𝐬 𝐦𝐚𝐬𝐜𝐮𝐥𝐢𝐧𝐞 𝐩𝐫𝐨𝐧𝐨𝐮𝐧𝐬 (𝐇𝐞/𝐇𝐢𝐦/𝐇𝐢𝐬) 𝐟𝐨𝐫 𝐀𝐥𝐥𝐚𝐡?

 3- A word is feminine if it ends with آ i.e. Alif Mamduda and indeed this also is not the case with the word الله (Allah).

 4- Something can be feminine if it happens to be in pairs like عينين (eyes) or يدين (hands).
-Certainly this is not the case with the word الله (Allah).
+Certainly, this is not the case with the word الله (Allah).

 Masculinity generally denotes Majesty:

-If one asks why use masculine pronoun for Allah and not feminine then the answer is that generally masculinity represents Majesty and femininity denotes meekness and softness.
+If one asks why to use the masculine pronoun for Allah and not feminine then the answer is that generally masculinity represents Majesty and femininity denotes meekness and softness.
 And as the primary relation of man with Allah is that of a humble servant to his lord so the masculine pronouns suit more the Divine Majesty.